ka8725/ka8725.github.com/_posts/2014-01-30-change-data-in-migrations-like-a-boss.md

 ---
 layout: post
 title: "Change data in migrations like a boss"
 description: "Update data in migrations like a boss.
-Don't write raw SQL in migration, don't define again your models in migrations again, don't use seeds.
-Use migration_data gem to keep your migrations up to date, migration data in production, test migration data code and remove them when you want."
+Don't write raw SQL in migration, don't define models in migrations again, don't use seeds.
+Use migration_data gem to keep your migrations up to date, migrate data in production, test data migration code and clean them up."
 tags: [rails, migrations]
 share: true
 comments: true